Family businesses

 This article explores a beneficiary’s right to access a Trust Deed, including the Trusts Documents Rule, what Trust Documents a beneficiary is not entitled to, their rights under the Trusts Act 1973 (Qld) and Queensland’s affirmation of the common law principles.

-• Shadow directors and de facto directors
+• Shadow directors and de facto directors explained

-Shadow directors and de facto directors
+Shadow directors and de facto directors explained

 This article examines the legal reality of de facto directors and shadow directors, which go beyond those validly appointed.
 It also considers whether advisory board members can be classed as such, and the implications of this status, with reference to relevant case law.

-• Intellectual property theft | Employee theft of information
+• Intellectual property theft and employee information theft

-Intellectual property theft | Employee theft of information
+Intellectual property theft and employee information theft

 Leica Geosystems Pty Ltd v Koudstaal (No 3) [2014] FCA 1129 (Leica Geosystems) is a notable court case involving an Anton Piller order and employee theft.
 Find out more about what this means for companies and their intellectual property rights.